nltp-ashes/Nanosuit/README.md

 - When wearing the suit, the player footsteps do not change.
 They should use custom sounds
 - The shader and textures used for cloak mode are not the best.
 They should be improved
 - Speed mode should increase reload speed.
 This is impossible due to engine limitations.
 Will probably never be fixed
+- When using cloak mode, the player's headlamp is not cloaked in 3rd person

 If you truly believe your problem is new, please open an issue [on the addon's GitHub page](https://github.com/nltp-ashes/Nanosuit/issues/new).